loki4j/loki-logback-appender/docs/docus/docs/configuration.md

 Setting|Default|Description
 -------|-------|-----------
-batchMaxItems|1000|Max number of events to put into a single batch before sending it to Loki batchMaxBytes|4194304|Max number of bytes a single batch (as counted by Loki) can contain.
+batchMaxItems|1000|Max number of events to put into a single batch before sending it to Loki batchMaxBytes|4194304|Max number of bytes a single batch can contain (as counted by Loki).
 This value should not be greater than `server.grpc_server_max_recv_msg_size` in your Loki config batchTimeoutMs|60000|Max time in milliseconds to keep a batch before sending it to Loki, even if max items/bytes limits for this batch are not reached sendQueueMaxBytes|41943040|Max number of bytes to keep in the send queue.
 When the queue is full, incoming log events are dropped useDirectBuffers|true|Use off-heap memory for storing intermediate data drainOnStop|true|If true, the appender will try to send all the remaining events on shutdown, so the proper shutdown procedure might take longer.
 Otherwise, the appender will drop the unsent events metricsEnabled|false|If true, the appender will report its metrics using Micrometer verbose|false|If true, the appender will print its own debug logs to stderr